yochiyochirb/vimrc/README.md

 - `<Leader>rv` : to "unite" views
 - `<Leader>rh` : to "unite" helpers

+For more information, visit https://github.com/basyura/unite-rails or `:help unite-rails`.

 ### easymotion

 Easymotion brings you to the location you want really fast.